 Asemble the pot roast up to one day ahead of time all the way up until the oven cooking time.
 Cover with aluminum foil and then place in the refrigerator.
 Take the skillet out of the refrigerator while the oven preheats.
 Cooking time may be a bit longer.

 Leftover cast iron pot roast will keep for 3-5 days in the refrigerator in an airtight container.
 Reheat in the microwave or in a skillet with a bit of beef stock or broth until warmed through.

 If you loved this cast iron skillet pot roast dinner recipe, then check out these other Sunday dinner recipes that I know you will love too!

 - Carbonara Mac and Cheese

-- Season beef roast with salt and pepper and then sear the roast in the heated pan for 2-3 minutes on each side till browned.
+- Season beef roast with salt and pepper and then sear the roast in the hot pan for 2-3 minutes on each side till browned.

 - Remove pan from the heat and add potatoes, carrots, and onions to it around the beef.

-- Sprinkle the package of dry onion soup mix over the beef and pour the beef broth on the vegetables.
+- Sprinkle the package of dry onion soup mix over the top of the roast and pour the beef broth over the vegetables.

 - Cover the pan completely with a lid or foil and place in the preheated oven for 3 - 4 hours till fork tender.
 Let rest for 10 minutes before slicing.

 - Beef - Brisket or round roast can also be used.
 A round roast or rump roast is leaner so extra fat or liquid should be added.